FrontendMasters/react-enlightenment/what-is-react.md

 [source code](https://jsfiddle.net/zp86ez31/#tabs=js,result,html,resources)

 Hold up, you might be thinking.
-We haven't actually re-created a `<select>` at all and you'd be right.
+We haven't actually re-created a `<select>` at.
+If you're thinking this, you'd be right.
 All we have is a static/stateless list of text.
 We'll fix that next.

 Before I move on I want to point out that no implicit DOM interactions we're written to get the `<MyOption>` component into the real DOM.
 In other words, no jQuery code was invoke during the creation of this component.
 The dealings with the actual DOM have all been abstracted.
 That's pretty neat.
 Right?